This lecture discusses some important properties of the Discrete Fourier Transform of a real vector (signal).

 We now show a couple of numeric examples, where you can see that the properties above (conjugate symmetry, zero complex part for first and Nyquist entries) are satisfied.

-In the first example is even (equal to 8).
+is even (equal to 8).

 We mark symmetric terms with matching symbols.